-We have proposed \ourapproach, a novel framework that leverages small and large language models to derive schema matching strategies that generalize across domains and balance accuracy and runtime tradeoffs.
-We introduce a new benchmark that captures some of the complexities involved in biomedical data integration and that also presents new challenges for schema matching methods.
-Through a detailed experimental evaluation, including comparisons against state of the art methods and ablations, we demonstrate the effectiveness of \ourapproach and our design choices.
+We proposed \alg, a framework that leverages small and large language models to derive schema matching strategies that generalize across domains and balance accuracy and runtime tradeoffs.
+We introduced a new benchmark that captures some of the complexities in biomedical data integration and presents new challenges for schema matching.
+With a detailed experimental evaluation, including comparisons against state-of-the-art methods and ablations, we demonstrate the effectiveness of \alg and our design choices.